webmachinelearning/prompt-api/README.md

 * For `HTMLVideoElement`, even a single frame might not yet be downloaded when the prompt API is called.
 In such cases, calling into the prompt API will force at least a single frame's worth of video to download.
 (The intent is to behave the same as `createImageBitmap(videoEl)`.)

-* Text prompts can also be done via `{ type: "text", content: aString }`, instead of just `aString`.
-This can be useful for generic code.

 * Attempting to supply an invalid combination, e.g. `{ type: "audio", content: anImageBitmap }`, `{ type: "image", content: anAudioBuffer }`, or `{ type: "text", content: anArrayBuffer }`, will reject with a `TypeError`.

-* As described [above](#customizing-the-role-per-prompt), you can also supply a `role` value in these objects, so that the full form is `{ role, type, content }`.
-However, for now, using any role besides the default `"user"` role with an image or audio prompt will reject with a `"NotSupportedError"` `DOMException`.
+* For now, using the `"assistant"` role with an image or audio prompt will reject with a `"NotSupportedError"` `DOMException`.
 (As we explore multimodal outputs, this restriction might be lifted in the future.)

+Future extensions may include more ambitious multimodal inputs, such as video clips, or realtime audio or video.
+(Realtime might require a different API design, more based around events or streams instead of messages.)

 ### Structured output or JSON output